- Final Rule: Revision of the Nutrition and Supplement Facts Labels

 - Press Release: FDA modernizes Nutrition Facts label for packaged foods

-The FDA today finalized the new Nutrition Facts label for packaged foods to reflect new scientific information, including the link between diet and chronic diseases such as obesity and heart disease.
+On May 20, 2016, the FDA announced the new Nutrition Facts label for packaged foods to reflect new scientific information, including the link between diet and chronic diseases such as obesity and heart disease.
 The new label will make it easier for consumers to make better informed food choices.
+FDA published the final rules in the Federal Register on May 27, 2016.

 Explaining the Changes